Truphone/connect-api-docs/source/reference/order.md

 - If the customer does not exist it will be created
 - `operationType` - Needs to be `NEW_ESIM`
-- `subscriptions.id` - Needs to be an id that belongs to the product catalog of the customer
+- `subscriptions.product_id` (preferred) or `subscriptions.allowanceId` (deprecated) - Needs to be an id that belongs to the product catalog of the customer
 - `subscriptions.activationDate` - Can not be a date in the past
 - `subscriptions.price` - If is sent, it must be sent in pair with `subscriptions.currency`
 - `subscriptions.currency` - If is sent, it must be sent in pair with `subscriptions.price` and needs to be one of the currencies supported by the customer